totti0223/deep_learning_for_biologists_with_keras/README.md

 - Feedbacks and requests, complements including typos and misusage of codes in the notebooks are highly welcomed in the issues of github repo.
 - A lot of stuff in this notebook is still in alpha ver. (code readability, comments).
 But to get early feedbacks, opening them cowardly.

+## To do

+- Revise codes and comments for clarity

+- Add more example notebooks (described in the *"Notebooks to be opened"* section)

+- Add at a glance slide per each notebook so its object will be clear

 ## Notebooks Open